stanislavb/en.coven.nu/practical/index.md

 Acting Supreme, Seconds and Seniors: Your character has lived in the Dahlin Coven for at least a year.
 You have the same minimum gear expectations as the juniors but you may of course choose to bring more, to decorate your rooms etc.

+## Sleeping arrangements

+The Supreme sleeps in her own room in the house called Lillstugan. *No own toilet or shower.*
+The Sekonds sleep in their own rooms in the house called Backstugan. *One shared bathroom and shower.*
+The Seniors share two rooms with two bunkbeds in each room, in the same house as the Sekonds. *One shared bathroom and shower.*
+The Juniors sleep in two open dormitories in the house called Logementet. *Three shared toilets and two showers.*

 ## Participant Contract

 We the organizers promise you: